Adisoreq/Collections.js/README.md

 ## Tree

 Tree is a hierarchical structure basing on parent-child relations.
-Similar to graph, but limits the child-per-parent amount and disables creating loops.
+Similar to the directional graph, but with restricts parents to have limited child amount, and children to have only one parent.
+Also, child node cannot be parent to its superior node, creating a loop.
 Nodes with children are called **branches**, and child-less nodes are called **leaves**.
 Every tree has one root branch.

 ```mermaid
 flowchart TD